 Choose tri tip if you have one to two hours and want medium-rare beef sliced like steak.
 Choose brisket if you have eight to fourteen hours and want fall-apart, pull-with-a-fork barbecue.

 Brisket comes from the chest of the steer.
-It is huge (a whole packer brisket runs 10 to 16 pounds), has two distinct muscles (the flat and the point), and is laced with thick connective tissue and a deep fat cap.
-Untreated, it eats like a shoe.
-Treated right, it is the best beef on the planet.
+A whole packer brisket runs 10 to 14 pounds and has two distinct muscles: the flat (leaner, slices clean) and the point (fattier, shreds easily).
+It is laced with thick connective tissue that requires 10 to 14 hours of low-and-slow smoking at 225 to 250 F to break down into gelatin.
+Without that time, it eats like a shoe.

 Side by side